pandas-dev/pandas/doc/source/getting_started/intro_tutorials/08_combine_dataframes.rst

-More options on table concatenation (row and column wise) and how ``concat`` can be used to define the logic (union or intersection) of the indexes on the other axes is provided at :ref:`merging.concat`.
+More options on table concatenation (row and column wise) and how ``concat`` can be used to define the logic (union or intersection) of the indexes on the other axes is provided at the section on :ref:`object concatenation <merging.concat>`.

 .. raw:: html